FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/rfcs/0083_fidl_versioning.md

 version selection, fidlc produces a warning/error.[^3]

 ## Policy {#policy}

+> *Note (Oct 2022)*.
+This section sketched out an initial policy, and is no
+> longer up to date.
+In particular, most new changes should be added at the
+> current in-development API level, not at `HEAD`.
+See [FIDL API compatibility
+> testing][api-compat-testing] for details.

 FIDL Versioning makes it possible to evolve APIs without breaking applications, but it does not guarantee it.
 To that end, we adopt the following policies,